What The Mouse Did While The Cat Was Away

-We are traveling to Madurai tomorrow, a city known for its ancient temples and palaces, as a part of an Aravind Eye Hospital-organised excursion, so I probably won’t be updating this blog until next week.
+We are traveling to Madurai tomorrow, a city known for its ancient temples and palaces, as a part of an Aravind Eye Hospital-organised excursion so I probably won’t be updating this blog until next week.
 By that time our stay in India will be half over!

-Last Saturday, I wrote a piece entitled “When the Cat’s Away“, detailing my options for my time here, alone, while Anna was back in Singapore for the weekend.
+Last Saturday, I wrote a piece entitled When the Cat’s Away…, detailing my options for my time alone here in Pondicherry while Anna was back in Singapore for the weekend.
 One or two of you might be wondering what I did during that time, I doubt it, but stranger things have happened, so I thought I’d take this oppourtunity to update you.
 Don’t worry, it won’t be anywhere near the essay that yesterday’s post was.

 Imagine trying to organise an event like this back in Australia, there would be so much red-tape, it would be an Occupational Health & Safety nightmare!
-Here, it seems like they just asked some kids if they can, or want to learn to, fire dance and the ones that said “Yes” got the gig.
+Here, it seems like they just asked some kids if they can, or want to learn to fire dance and the ones that said “Yes” got the gig.
 That’s not to take anything away from their performance, it was truly amazing.

-I wanted to inform him that there was indeed a global measuring system, it was just that his country was one of three in the world that has refused to adopt it, or maybe the metric system can’t measure freedom or something, but it was just too much fun listening to the ridiculous crap that came out of their mouths.
-The local Indian man sitting at their table was too polite and just nodded his head, even when they spoke to their waiter like he was something they had scraped off their shoe.
-I had the same waiter, so I emphasised my accent so he’d know we were from different countries.
-I got a bill for three beers when I had a lot more than that, so I gave him a nice little tip and still came out on top.
+“I kinda understand metres, because I watch a lot of golf, but I don’t really get kilograms or celsius.
+What we really need is some kinda global measurin’ system the whole world can use!” was one of their pearls of wisdom.
+I wanted to inform the man responsible for the above quote that there was indeed a global measuring system, it was just that his country was one of three in the world that has refused to adopt it, but it was just too much fun listening to the ridiculous crap that came out of their mouths.
+The local Indian man sitting at their table was too polite to say anything, opting to just smile and nod his head instead, even when they spoke to their waiter like he was something they had scraped off their collective shoes.
+I had the same waiter so I decided to emphasise my accent, thus he’d know we were from different countries and I eventually got a bill for three beers when I had had a lot more than that so I gave him a nice little tip and still came out on top.
 Winning.

-To this, our new room:
+To this, our new place:

 Other things I did while Anna was away: